We Belong Together: Background

 Carey had produced back-to-back critically and commercially panned albums, Glitter (2001) and Charmbracelet (2002).
-Though fueled by strong media attention regarding Carey's return to music, as well as her new deal with Island Records, the albums failed to deliver the type of success she had been accustomed to throughout the 1990s, and only managed sales of 3 million copies globally.
+Though fueled by strong media attention regarding Carey's return to music, as well as her new deal with Island Records, Charmbracelet failed to deliver the type of success she had been accustomed to throughout the 1990s, and only managed sales of 3 million copies globally.
 After the album's release, and its succeeding tour, Carey began conceptualizing and working on a new project, eventually titled The Emancipation of Mimi, her tenth studio effort.
 "We Belong Together" became a song that critics considered Carey's "return to form" and "the return of the Voice", after several questioned her vocal abilities following the release of Charmbracelet.

 By November 2004, Carey had already recorded several songs for The Emancipation of Mimi.
 Island Records chairman L.A.
 Reid suggested Carey that she compose a few more strong singles to ensure the project's commercial success.
 Believing that she had written some of her best work with Jermaine Dupri, Reid recommended her to meet with Dupri for a brief studio session.
 Carey headed to Atlanta to collaborate with Dupri where the duo wrote and produced "Shake It Off" and "Get Your Number", which were eventually released as the album's third and fourth singles.
 Following this recording session, "Shake It Off" was briefly selected as the album's lead single, replacing the originally planned "Say Somethin'".
 Carey returned to Atlanta for a second meeting with Dupri; during this trip, Carey and Dupri penned the last two songs to be included on the album, "We Belong Together" and "It's Like That".
 In an interview with Billboard, Carey described her sentiments regarding the song during the production stage:

 I had the chills.
 I had a great feeling about it when we finished writing the song, and I was flying back from Atlanta at some crazy hour of the morning...
 But we were listening to it on the plane ride on the way home, and even from the demo version, I really felt something very special.

 Carey and her management then decided to release "It's Like That", which Carey called "the right fire-starter", as the album's lead single.
 She later reminisced about her experience with Dupri: "I am so grateful I went to Atlanta," she said.
 "And I have to say, we wrote some of my favorite songs on the album.
 I'm so proud of Jermaine – he's so focused, and he knew what had to be done."